Seth Abramson: Journalism

 In 2019, a Playboy interviewer said, "Abramson helped pioneer the literary form of the Twitter 'thread'" and, speaking of his 2018 book Proof of Collusion, credited "the eccentric New Hampshirite" for "his meticulous attention to the evidence of Trumpworld's alleged collusion with the Kremlin."
 His style of writing was described by Playboy as "left-brained gonzo".
 Avi Selk of The Washington Post wrote that Abramson became "virally popular by reframing a complex tangle of public reporting on the Russia scandal into a story so simple it can be laid out in daily tweets", that his analysis has "many leaps", and that his sources "range in quality from investigative news articles to off-the-wall Facebook posts and tweets from Tom Arnold".

 Writers at The New Republic and The Atlantic have described Abramson as a conspiracy theorist.
 Ben Mathis-Lilley of Slate argues that Abramson is "not making things up" but "recycling information you could find on any news site and adding sinister what-if hypotheticals to create conclusions that he refers to...as 'investigatory analyses.'"
 An article in Columbia Journalism Review similarly critiqued Abramson's method of "curatorial journalism".

 Other media outlets have supported Abramson's analyses.
 The Chronicle of Higher Education notes that Abramson often "feuds with anti-Trump conspiracy theorists whom he sees linking to dubious sources and making claims without evidence."
 Virginia Heffernan writes in Politico that Abramson's "theory-testing" is "urgently important".
 Der Spiegel calls Abramson "a quintessential American figure: an underdog who became an involuntary hero."
 The New York Observer writes that "events like Trump's 2013 trip to Russia for Miss Universe were covered extensively on Abramson's feed prior to the mainstream media catching on, a fact that has given him a reputation for being early to connect events within the broader Russia story."

 Music

 Since July 2023, Abramson has been releasing albums under the pseudonym Hounds.
+By January 2025, tracks and albums by Hounds were charting domestically and internationally, with placements in national Apple Music and iTunes charts in the United States, France, Italy, Spain, Norway, and several other nations.